Chukeze/Calculator-Top/README.md

 # Calculator-Top

-This is a Calculator that take input an arithmetic and reveal the answer
+This is a Calculator that take input an arithmetic and reveal the answer.

+# UseCase
+Add, Multiply, Subtract, Divide.